vinny380/StealthGridRL/README.md

 Environment created for the students of the Reinforcement Learning course (CISC 474) of Winter 2025 at Queen's University, taught by Prof. Sidney Givigi.
-As their course project, students must train an agent in the environment, modifying the observation space and doing reward shaping to achieve the best results possible.
+As their course project, students must train an agent in the environment, modifying the observation space and doing reward shaping to achieve a robust agent that covers diverse maps quickly.

 ## Installation